MounirMahran/ATM-System/README.md

 # ATM-System
-In addition to the bank system in the last two repos, I created an ATM system to handle users transactions The system uses the same ReadInputs library and Clients.txt file, so it's somehow attached to the same database :-).
+An ATM system that allows users to withdraw money, deposit money, check their account balance, and more.
+This system is designed to work with the same database used by the bank system in the last two repositories, using the same ReadInputs library and Clients.txt file.

-I used functional programming and divided the system into smaller functions, so I could focus on one thing at a time
+The system is implemented using functional programming and is divided into smaller functions to make it easier to maintain and update.

+## Features
+**Quick Withdraw:** Allows users to withdraw a fixed amount of money quickly.
+**Normal Withdraw:** Allows users to withdraw a custom amount of money at their discretion.
+**Deposit:** Allows users to deposit money into their account.
+**Check Balance:** Allows users to check their account balance.
+**Logout:** Allows users to log out of the system.